cloudposse/atmos/website/docs/core-concepts/stacks/stacks.md

 ## Conventions

-The differentiation between the following two types of stacks is crucial for understanding how stacks are organized are are the basis for the various [design patterns](/design-patterns/).
+The differentiation between the following two types of stacks is crucial for understanding how to organize stacks and the basis for the various [design patterns](/design-patterns/).

 ### Parent Stacks